-When he moved to Goa post the lockdown last year, our contributor chanced upon a growing number of gin makers keen to improvise with Indian botanicals.
+When he moved to Goa post the lockdown last year, our contributor chanced upon a growing number of gin makers keen to improvise with Indian botanicals and the spirits of Goa.
 He takes us on a tasting tour of the new and established spirits of the sunshine state.
 By Ranjan Pal

 Goa has always been famous for its parties, but lately, it is coming into its own as a spirits producer.
 In fact, several new gin distilleries seem to have sprouted overnight.
 It’s not surprising that these businesses have chosen to set up a base in Goa.
 The destination is a great test market because of the constant inflow of tourists from all over India.